-On May 1, 2023, seven of Ontario’s 63 utilities will begin offering the province’s new Ultra-Low Overnight (ULO) electricity price plan.
+On May 1, 2023, seven of Ontario’s 63 utilities began offering the province’s new Ultra-Low Overnight (ULO) electricity price plan.
 For Hydro Ottawa customers, ULO rates will be available on November 1.
 This is because there is significant behind-the-scenes work required to configure our systems to test and implement the new rate plan, ensuring a seamless and positive customer experience.

 The ULO rates are designed to further incentivize customers to use electricity when demand is low and electricity is less expensive.
 Ultra-Low Overnight rates can be an economical option for those who use more electricity overnight, such as shift-workers, or for those who charge their electric vehicles while they sleep.

 The overall goal of price thresholds and shifting electricity usage to off-peak hours, is to reduce the strain on the power grid during peak times, which in turn will reduce greenhouse gas emissions (fossil-fuel is more commonly used during on-peak) and reduce the need to build new generation and other infrastructure.

 Thanks to Ontario’s adoption of smart meters more than a decade ago, utilities are able to accurately measure and track electricity usage in their service areas throughout the day; ultimately informing their decisions and planning.